emmaszc/javascript-challenge/README.md

 # javascript-challenge

-This project analyzes javascript to analyze a set of UFO sightings on a website with interactivity.
+This project uses javascript to analyze a set of UFO sightings on a website with interactivity.